UP to focus on attracting investments in food processing industry, AI and manufacturing: UP Chief Secretary - www.lokmattimes.com

 UP to focus on attracting investments in food processing industry, AI and manufacturing: UP Chief Secretary

-Davos [Switzerland], January 20 : Uttar Pradesh's Chief Secretary Manoj Kumar Singh on Monday outlined the state's key focus ...
+Davos [Switzerland], January 21 : Manoj Kumar Singh, Uttar Pradesh's Chief Secretary outlined the state's key focus areas for ...

-Davos [Switzerland], January 20 : Uttar Pradesh's Chief Secretary Manoj Kumar Singh on Monday outlined the state's key focus areas for investment at the World Economic Forum (WEF) in Davos.
+Davos [Switzerland], January 21 : Manoj Kumar Singh, Uttar Pradesh's Chief Secretary outlined the state's key focus areas for investment in the food processing industry, artificial intelligence (AI) and electronic manufacturing at the World Economic Forum (WEF) in Davos, on Monday.

-Speaking withon the sidelines of the meeting in Davos, Uttar Pradesh's Chief Secretary emphasised the importance of the food processing industry, electronic manufacturing, and emerging technologies like AI for the state's growth.

-Singh stated that the state delegation has already held meetings with companies such as Budweiser.
-He shared plans to engage with Coke, Pepsi, Microsoft, among other companies.
+Speaking with ANI, Singh stated that the state delegation has already held meetings with companies such as Budweiser.
+He shared plans to engage with Coke, Pepsi, and Microsoft, among other companies.

 "Today we have met Budweiser, tomorrow we have with Coke and Pepsi that is related to food processing.
-And then we have with Microsoft and then then deals in Geo-Spacial and Maping," UP Chief Secretary stated.
+And then we have with Microsoft and then deals in Geo-Spacial and Mapping," UP Chief Secretary stated.

-At WEF this year, about eight states, along with the representatives of the Union government, are participating in the meeting.

 The delegation from these states, alongside the Indian government representatives, will work to strengthen trade and investment ties between India and the global business community.